As Nets continue rise up Eastern Conference standings, Kevin Durant's MVP case keeps getting stronger - NewsBreak

 Related

-What time are the Christmas NBA games today?
+What time are the Christmas NBA games today in Canada?
 Schedule, channels, streaming for Sunday's matchups

 The NBA on Christmas Day is an annual tradition and one of the marquee days of the regular season.
 This year is no different, as the NBA's Christmas Day slate is complete with five must-see matchups featuring some of the game's biggest stars and the league's most exciting rivalries.
 Among...